How do I contact camp?

 - Please note it is a residential area and the speed limit is 25 mph.
 Please drive carefully.
 Let's keep our neighbors safe.

-- Here is the link to the Mountain Mist Camp Bus information.
+- Yes.
+Here is the link to the Mountain Mist Camp Bus information.

 - If you want your child to take the bus, you must register your child for the bus for each session your camper will attend.